'She has a rich, remarkably mature voice, heard to great effect in Dvorak'

 Catrin Arwel Photography

-In London, Kayleigh has had the opportunity to work with renowned coaches and conductors such as; Daniel Barenboim, Gustav Dudamel, Graham Johnson, Sarah Walker, and Mary Plazas.
+In London, Kayleigh has had the opportunity to work with renowned coaches and conductors such as; Daniel Barenboim, Gustav Dudamel, Edith Wiens, Graham Johnson, Sarah Walker, and Mary Plazas.

 Kayleigh has also recently started expanding her New Music repertoire.
-Earlier this year she performed in the world premiere of The Tale of Januarie.
-She has also worked closely with Jane Manning over the past six months on a selection of new pieces written by 20th Century composers.
-In association with the Courtauld Gallery, earlier this year Kayleigh performed a newly commissioned piece written especially for her based on one of their paintings by Lucian Freud.
+Last year she performed in the GSMD opera theatre, premiering Julian Phillips The Tale of Januarie.
+She also worked closely with Jane Manning on a selection of new pieces written by 20th Century composers.
+In association with the Courtauld Gallery, Kayleigh also performed a newly commissioned piece written especially for her based on one of their paintings by Lucian Freud.

 If you would like to use this biography for publicity purposes, please contact Kayleigh for the most up to date version.